 Oncovin is a prescription medication used to treat several types of cancer including Hodgkin lymphoma, non-Hodgkin lymphoma, multiple myeloma, and chronic leukemias.
 Oncovin is often combined with other drugs in chemotherapy regimens.
-Along with Cytoxan, Adriamycin, and the corticosteroid Prednisone, Oncovin is part of the CHOP regimen, one of the most commonly used for non-Hodgkin lymphoma.
+Along with Cytoxan (cyclophosphamide), Adriamycin (doxorubicin), and the corticosteroid prednisone, Oncovin is part of the CHOP regimen, one of the most commonly used for non-Hodgkin lymphoma.
 Oncovin is also part of the seven-drug BEACOPP regimen for Hodgkin lymphoma.
-Oncovin is also known by its drug name, Vincristine.
+Oncovin is also known by its drug name, vincristine.

 How do I take it?